dinner · pasta · savory · silvestre · wildflower ·

-- Grana padano (for serving)
+- Grana Padano (for serving)

 Preheat the oven at 350F.
 Make the small cuts in a potato, drizzle with olive oil, wrap into the foil and bake for 50 minutes or until cooked.
-Cool down, peel and mash the potato.
+Cool down, peel, and mash the potato.

-- In a large bowl combine mashed potato with flour, egg, salt and pepper.
+- In a large bowl combine mashed potato with flour, egg, salt, and pepper.
 Knead the mixture until you’ll get a dough.
 Add more flour if needed.
 The dough should be soft.

 - Cut a small amount of dough, about ⅓ from the circle (you will have about 25 gnocchi).
 Wrap the rest of the dough and freeze it if you not going to use it.
 You can keep in a freezer for up to 2 months.
 Cut the dough in half again.

 - Roll and stretch each half of the dough on a floured surface until it forms a long, skinny rope-like shape.
 Cut the rope into 1-inch segments and using the gnocchi board make a nice striped shape or you basically can leave as is.
-It looks like a small pillows.
+It looks like a small pillow.

 - I large pot bring the water to a boil, add some sea salt and cook the gnocchi for about 7-10 minutes or until they cooked inside.

-- Serve gnocchi with honey brown butter, sage and grana padano cheese.
+- Serve gnocchi with honey brown butter, sage, and Grana Padano cheese.

 Leave a comment